Communities of Practice

-The Knowledge Hub facilitates a trauma and violence-informed Community of Practice for people working on intervention projects focusing on improving health outcomes for people who have experienced gender-based violence in Canada.
+The Knowledge Hub facilitates Communities of Practice for people working on intervention projects focusing on improving health outcomes for people who have experienced gender-based violence or child maltreatment in Canada.

 A Community of Practice is an intentional gathering of people who share an interest in a defined area who connect in meaningful ways to learn and share with one another, to build knowledge about the domain and influence their practice.